-Beaux Arts was started in 1952 by fifty founding members under the direction of Anne Atkinson, then Assistant Director of the newly built Joe and Emily Lowe Art Gallery.
-The purpose of the group was to provide improvements, equipment and financial assistance to the Lowe Gallery, renamed Lowe Art Museum in 1968.
+Beaux Arts was founded in 1952 by fifty members under the direction of Anne Atkinson, then Assistant Director of the newly built Joe and Emily Lowe Art Gallery.
+The purpose of the group was to provide improvements, equipment and financial assistance to the Lowe Gallery, renamed the Lowe Art Museum in 1968.

 Our Fundraisers and Programs

 In 1952, the first Beaux Arts Festival of Art, originally called the “Clothesline Sale,” was held.
 This festival gave young artists a chance to meet the buying public.
 The Festival of Art became an annual project and is now a juried show with over 200 participating artists in 10 different mediums on the grounds of the University of Miami.
 It is recognized as one of the leading art shows in the country and attracts acclaimed artists from all over the world.

 Student Artist Showcase

 In 2002 Beaux Arts added the Student Artist Showcase (SAS) to the Festival of Art event weekend.
 Middle school and high school aged students from both public and private schools enter their works of art to a juried art contest.
 Over 350 art pieces are judged.
 The finalists’ and winners’ works of art are exhibited at the Lowe Art Museum during the Festival of Art weekend and a reception is held in their honor.
 Cash prizes are awarded to winners in five art categories.
 One student is honored with the Best in Show award.

 The Beaux Arts Ball was instituted in 1953 as a major fundraising event, and holds the distinction of being the oldest costume ball in South Florida.
 Themes vary widely, from “Noah’s Ark”, “James Bond”, to “Oceans Away” and the creativity of costumes makes each year a unique experience.